rethinc-oss/rethinc-terraform/README.md

 The path to nested properties must be separated with `.`: for example, `network_interface.0.access_config.0.nat_ip`.

 For example, the following truncated output creates two targets, named `34.83.150.52` and `34.83.16.240`.
 These targets are created by matching the resources `google_compute_instance.web.0` and `google_compute_instance.web.1`.
 The `uri` for each target is the value of their `network_interface.0.access_config.0.nat_ip` property, which corresponds to the externally routable IP address in Google Cloud.

+If a regex is specified for a mapping, the regex is applied to the mapped target value and the value is replaced by the first match.

 ```
 google_compute_instance.web.0: